btcpayserver/btcpayserver-doc/PennyPinching.md

 # The guide for penny pinching your Azure install

-This guide is for Azure install users who wishes to do some saving on their install.
-(This guide cut the cost by 50%) Please do this **Only after your nodes are fully synched**.
-During synchronization you need a powerful setup.
+This guide is for [Azure install](https://github.com/btcpayserver/btcpayserver-azure) users who wishes to do some saving on their install.
+(This guide cut the cost by 50%)

-The reason this guide is necessary is that depending on what you are running, you might need more or less powerful machine.
+Please do this **Only after your nodes are fully synched**.
+During synchronization you need a more powerful setup.

-Penny pinching is an opportunity for you to better understand the resources you are using and tailor your configuration.
+Penny pinching is an opportunity for you to better understand the resources you are consuming and tailor your configuration to your workload.

 ## How much am I spending now?